Learn about the history of California Fractional Gold.

 5) Some old pieces have no or very little gold (at least 1 piece struck in 1882 is gold plated brass), some much newer pieces are solid gold.
 Estimating the gold content of one of these tiny pieces without damaging it is a bit of an art.
 Standard jeweler's test methods (touch stone or acid drop) always damage the piece.
 The standard water displacement method of measuring specific gravity cannot cope with items that are this small.
 One non-destructive method is to measure the thickness, diameter and weight, compute the specific gravity, and use a look up table that is compensated for the effect of the relief of the design to estimate gold content.
 This is not very accurate, but it is usually sufficient to distinguish 10K gold from brass.
 The formula are:

 Measure thickness (thk) and diameter (dia) in millimeters.
 For an octagonal piece, measure from flat to flat (not corner to corner).
 Measure thickness in the middle of the piece, not at the (often thinner) rim.
 0.05mm accuracy is required and a plastic caliper should be used to avoid damaging the piece.
 Be very careful with the thickness measurement as very small errors can invalidate the measurement.
-Practicing on some pieces of known content is recommended.
+Practicing on some pieces of known content is recommended, such as genuine USA gold dollars.
 Measure weight in grams.
 0.01gm accuracy is recommended, although 0.1gm is sufficient for pieces that weigh more than 1.0 grams.
 Calculate

 estimated specific gravity (round) = 4000*weight/(dia*dia*thk*3.14)